rishyanthkondra/restaurantApp/README.md

-# Leicht_Testen
+# CS 387 Project
-App to assess and test easily
+Yet to be decided